-Written by Ryan on Tuesday the 13th of November 2018.
+Written by Active Minds on Tuesday the 13th of November 2018.

 Dementia is an often-misunderstood disease, with many people not realising the word ‘dementia’ is an umbrella term for condition which essentially refers to a set of symptoms, such as memory loss and difficulties with language and problem solving.
 But within this there are various forms of dementia, each one affecting people in different ways and for different reasons.

 In this blog, we will look at the most common types of dementia to help try to give you a more detailed understanding of the disease.